Creativity & Innovation

 The 21st century is marked by the rise of life and work environments complexity.

-To face this complexity, soft skills such as creative and critical thinking, creativity, open-mindness, inter-disciplinary, experiential learning and communication and collaboration skills have become increasingly necessary to resolve managerial and innovative issues (Ibarra, 201512) .
-Consequently, today, these learning and innovation skills have become critical in student’s education.
+To face this complexity, soft skills such as sense making, critical thinking, creativity, open-mindedness, inter-disciplinary and experiential learning, communication and collaboration skills have become increasingly necessary to resolve managerial and innovative issues (Ibarra, 2015*).
+Consequently, today, these learning and innovation skills have become critical in student's education.

-The MBI program supports students to leverage their skills to identify and analyze and generate new ideas and opportunities as well as develop innovation.
+The MBI program supports students to enhance their hard and soft skills and help them better identify, analyze and generate new ideas and opportunities as well as develop innovation.
 The program is designed to leverage creativity capability all along the curriculum.

 Innovation is nothing without creativity.
 Everything starts with an idea.